bsp2/c64_tools/README.md

       function, 0=success)

-   - The components used by a specific DSP image are enumerated in the file "components.h", located in the DSP project directory.
+   - The components used by a specific DSP image are enumerated in the file [components.h](../master/dsp/core/components.h), located in the DSP project directory.

-   - The GPP-side includes "components.h" so it can use the component IDs in remote procedure calls.
+   - The GPP-side includes [components.h](../master/dsp/core/components.h) so it can use the component IDs in remote procedure calls.